RobinMatter/Repetition/README.md

 docker run robinmatter/budget_tracker
 ```

 With both variants, you will find this link http://0.0.0.0:5000/ in your terminal.
-Open it and you can use the program on there.
+Open it and you can use the program on the opened webpage.
 If http://0.0.0.0:5000/ is already used on your computer you need to change it in the bootstrap.sh source code.
 Under this text, you can see the source code from bootstrap.sh.
 ```bash
 #!/bin/bash